Eric Tai: Television

-He made a guest appearance in It's Showtime as a hurado or a judge in a segment of the variety show and also made a dance exhibition.
-In 2012, he became a full-time host on the show and became known under the screen name Eruption.
-He was offered to be part of various other television shows on ABS-CBN but declined saying that he wanted to focus with It's Showtime.
+He initially made a guest appearance on It's Showtime as a hurado, or judge, and showcased his dance skills in a performance.
+In 2012, he transitioned to a full-time hosting role on the show, adopting the screen name Eruption.
+Despite receiving offers to join other ABS-CBN television shows, he declined, expressing a desire to concentrate on his role in It's Showtime.

 As part of McCann Erickson's "Everybody Break Now" advertising campaign for KitKat, Tai portrayed Dan, the Breakinator in a television commercial for the chocolate brand.

 He took a break after his stint in a Canadian tour of It's Showtime in September 2014 and returned in December the same year.

 Tai announced his departure from It's Showtime in early 2016.
 Co-host Coleen Garcia also left.
 His last appearance on the television show was in December 2015.

 Tai along with his wife, Rona Samson joined the fifth season of The Amazing Race Asia as contestants.

 Tai is formerly part of the action adventure series Bagani in 2018, in which he played a giant guy.
 This was Tai's first teleserye, followed by his second teleserye Ngayon at Kailanman in 2019 in which he played a bodyguard.

+In 2023, Tai and his team won P200,000 when they competed on Family Feud.
+In that episode, he challenged host Dingdong Dantes to the "Ting Ting Tang Ting Dance Challenge".